splunk/observability-workshop/docs/rum/RUM-Metrics.md

 ![RUM-WebVitals](../images/rum/RUM-Web-Vitals.png)

 ### 2.6.
 Other Metrics Pane

 The Other Metrics Pane is the location where you find an other set of performance metrics, with a focus on initial load time of you page or showing you task that are longer then others.

 * **Time To First Byte (TTFB)**, Time to First Byte (TTFB) measures how long it takes for a client's browser to receive the first byte of the response from the server.
 The longer it takes for the server to process the request and send a response, the slower your visitors' browsers start displaying your page.
 * **Long Task Length**, a performance metric that can be used help developers to understand the bad user experience on the website, or can be an indication of a problem.
 * **Long Task Count**, A metric to indicate how often a long task occurs, again used for exploring user experiences or problem detection.

 ![RUM-Other](../images/rum/RUM-Other.png)

----
-## 3. Explore the RUM Mobile Overview Page
+## 3. RUM Mobile Overview

 Splunk RUM supports Native Mobile RUM, for Apple iPhone and Android Phones.
 You can use this to see the End-user experience of your native Smartphone app.

 ![RUM-Header](../images/rum/RUM-Mobile.png)